 For air conditioners used for heating, the COP_A (assumed operating efficiency as set out in Equation 14) is to be based on the heating seasonal performance factor (HSPF) as specified in the 2019 Greenhouse and Energy Minimum Standards (GEMS) determination for air conditioners9 for the relevant zoned energy rating label (ZERL) climate zone (cold, mixed or hot/humid).
-The relevant ZERL climate zones for each of the 69 NatHERS climate zones are set out in Energy value and societal cost.
-The NatHERS assessment software should flag the relevant ZERL climate zone to the user.
+The relevant ZERL climate zones for each of the 69 Nathers climate zones are set out in section 3.14.
+The Nathers assessment software should flag the relevant ZERL climate zone to the user.